tarantool/doc/doc/reference/reference_sql/sql.rst

 column is AAA and the third letter of AAA is for implicit cast (comparison) and A means Always Allowed.
 The result is TRUE.
 For detailed explanation see the following section.

+``CAST('5' AS INTEGER)`` is legal because the intersection of the "From STRING" row with the "To number" column is S-S and the first letter of S-S is for explicit cast and S means Sometimes Allowed.
+However, ``CAST('5.5' AS INTEGER)`` is illegal because 5.5 is not an integer -- if the string contains post-decimal digits and the target is INTEGER or UNSIGNED, the assignment will fail.

 Implicit string/numeric cast

 Special considerations may apply for casting STRINGs